ionic-team/ionic-site/tutorials/customizing-ionic-with-sass/index.md

 We recommend that your app have its own Sass file within the `scss/` directory, such as `scss/app.scss`.
 From within your `app.scss` file you'll want to import the `scss/ionic/ionic.scss` file, using this syntax:

+    // your variable changes can go here

     @import "ionic/ionic";

     // your slick styles can go here...
     // when Sass processes, both Ionic's Sass and your Sass will combine
     // into one file and saved in your app's directory as css/app.css

 ## "Watch" Your Sass!